I was seeking a non-dice-based alternative to

 Each player gets ¼ of a standard, 52-card deck of playing cards.
 Sharing is possible, if inconvenient.

 Ace is equal to 1 and represents a critical failure.
 King is equal to 13 and represents a critical success.

-Each player chooses a Race Template and sex.
-Some races feature sexual differentiation.
+Each player chooses a Kind Template and sex.
+Some Kinds feature sexual differentiation.
 Each player randomly chooses five cards and discards one of them.
 Face cards are valued at +2, all others are +1.
-These four values are added to the Racial Baseline Story Stats.
+These four values are added to the Kind Baseline Story Stats.
 No Attribute may be equal to or lower than zero.

 Player chooses Primary Attribute.
 (Type?)

 Skills are rated from 1-6. (unchanged)

 Players now choose Job.
 Players may assign between one and three points to any Job Skill, not to exceed a total of five points.
 In other words, one Skill at +3 and two more at +1, or any combination that adds up to five.